AMKLGimhani/LittleTartBakery-WebPro/README.md

 ### 3. Order for the event

 #### Introduction
-The "Order for the Event" form on the bakery site is designed to accommodate customers planning special occasions.
-This specialized form streamlines the process of ordering baked goods for events such as weddings, birthdays, or corporate gatherings.
+The "Order for the Event" form on the bakery site is designed to accommodate customers who are planning special occasions.
+This specialized form streamlines the process of ordering baked goods for events such as weddings, birthdays or corporate gatherings.
 Users can easily select from a curated menu of event-specific items like custom cakes & cupcakes.

 #### Links
 - GitHub: